udit01/udit01.github.io/tabs/about.md

 layout: about
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_about
+title: "Udit Jain | Computer Vision Engineer & AI Specialist"
+description: "Computer Vision Engineer at Samsung Research with expertise in AI, deep learning, and robotics.
+Experience at Samsung, IIT, Harvard and Kyutech."

 # image for page specific usage
 img: ":about.jpg"